Krissanapoom Pibulsonggram

 Krissanapoom Pibulsonggram (กฤษณภูมิ พิบูลสงคราม; born 15 August 1996), nicknamed JJ (เจเจ) and also known by the online alias Jaylerr, is a Thai actor, singer, and model.
 He became known from the 2013 film Grean Fictions and various television roles with Nadao Bangkok.
 He was a member of the Thai idol group Nine by Nine, and has since released several works with Nadao Music.
 He is the co-founder of QOW Entertainment.

 Personal life and education

 Krissanapoom was born on 15 August 1996 in Chiang Mai, Thailand.
 He is a great-grandson of former Prime Minister Plaek Phibunsongkhram.
 His parents are Pibulporn Pibulsonggram and Jamika Pibulsonggram, and he has a younger brother named Mahidol Pibulsonggram.
 He attended school at the Prince Royal's College before moving to Bangkok, where he studied and graduated from College of Social Communication Innovation, Srinakharinwirot University.
 He is currently in a relationship with Thai actress Kanyawee Songmuang.

+In May 2026, Krissanapoom and Kanyawee Songmuang released a joint statement announcing the end of their 10-year relationship, though they confirmed they remain good friends and will continue to manage their agency, QOW Entertainment, together.

 Krissanapoom is vocal on social media over his criticisms of the Thai government's response to the 2020–2021 Thai protests and its handling of the COVID-19 pandemic.
 Thai news agency The Standard recognized him as one of the "Powerful Voices in Crisis" for his influence on the new generation of pop culture fans to actively use social media to raise social and political issues.